aerosonicdb/AeroSonicDB-YPAD0523/README.md

 pip install -e .

 ```
-4. ### Download the dataset
+4. ### Download the dataset and meta files
-The simplest way to download the datset is to open the "AeroSonicDB_GetStarted" jupyter notebook and run all cells.
+The simplest way to download the dataset is to open the "AeroSonicDB_GetStarted" jupyter notebook and run all cells.
 Similarly, you can use the following lines of code in a python script or notebook.
 ```
 import aerosonicdb.data
 aerosonicdb.data.download()